Skip to content

 The knowledge graph is sharded across the swarm

 Every discovery, every embedding, every cross-reference lives in a shared semantic graph.
-Coord doesn't hold it — the peer mesh does.
+Coord doesn't hold it; the peer mesh does.

 SHARDING

-OPEN & VERIFIABLE
+PUBLIC & VERIFIABLE

 Nothing happens off the record